Kaspur2012/Llamacpp-Model-Launcher/README.md

 ##   Change Log

+*   12/13/2025 -
+    *   prediction on amount of layers to offload tp ram is a bit smarter as well as predicting ctx cost.
 *   12/10/2025 -
     *   Safety Guard is only enable if Ensure Safe Overhead is checked in tuning assistant.
 Ensure Safe Overhead is checked by default, if unchecked on model that > RAM+VRAM, prepare for disk paging...
 	*	updated help documentation